tbishaw-stat6250/course-questions-wiki/week-04/README.md

 [recipe_for_temporarily_binning_values Week 4 Recipe]
 - *Question* (jbettonville-stat6250): Can implicit ranges with half-closed intervals be written with the inclusive term on the right-hand side, as in (.36-.67] instead of [.36-.67)?
-- *Answer* (jbettonville-stat6250): Changing the format of a label in a VALUE statement from .36-<.67 to .36<-.67 does not cause an error to occur when the statement runs, so this construction appears to be syntactically permitted.
+- *Answer* (jbettonville-stat6250): Changing the format of a label in a VALUE statement from .36-<.67 to .36<-.67 does not cause an error to occur when the statement runs, so this construction appears to be syntactically valid.